 - Critically reflect on the individual and collaborative learning process, personal and professional developments and results of implementation.

 Capstone challenges meet criteria related to interdisciplinarity, feasibility (incl. in terms of ethical procedures), scope, inclusivity, research focus of CHARM-EU partners and societal relevance.
-Capstone challenges are typically related to one or more themes of phase 2 of the Master’s programme (Water, Food, Life & Health).
 Most challenges focus on the countries where the five universities are based (Spain, The Netherlands, France, Ireland or Hungary), but can also be global in nature and/or focus on other EU or non-EU countries.
-In the latter case, field work can be conducted online or at students’ own expense.
+In the latter case, field work can be conducted online or at students’ own expense, or with financial contributions from external stakeholders.
+In line with CHARM-EU's vision on Open Science, the final products/report that students and stakeholders co-create will be made accessible through an open online repository.

 The sustainability challenges that are addressed during the Capstone can be identified by academics and/or external stakeholders (government agencies, international organisations, civil society, social movements, businesses, etc.).
 To be suitable for the Capstone, sustainability challenges need to meet the following criteria: